Controlling LSPHP¶

 In some cases, though, it is preferable to not to abort the PHP script regardless of whether the connection has been closed.
 For example, Wordpress built-in cron jobs start a background job by sending a request to wp-cron.php then immediately closing the connection without waiting for response.
 In order for the cron job to complete, though, the web server must keep the PHP engine running without interruption.

-With Apache mod_php, the ignore_user_abort setting allows a user to trigger a long-running process and then close the browser or navigate away from the page without killing the PHP/MySQL process.
+setting allows a user to trigger a long-running process and then close the browser or navigate away from the page without killing the PHP/MySQL process.
 This setting is not supported by LSWS (or any Apache suEXEC setup).

-Aborting for a broken connection can instead be turned off at the server level in LSWS's WebAdmin console or by using LiteSpeed's noabort environment variable.
+Aborting for a broken connection can instead be turned off at the server level in LSWS's WebAdmin console or by using LiteSpeed's noabort

 To set up No Abort globally for the server execute the following steps:

-1. Go to your WebAdmin Console (https://YOUR_SERVER_IP:7080) and log in.
+- Go to your WebAdmin Console (

-2. Navigate to Configuration > Server > General > General Settings.
+) and log in. - Navigate to Configuration > Server > General > General Settings.

-4. Navigate to Actions and press the icons next to Apply Changes / Graceful Restart.
+, and click Save. - Navigate to Actions and press the icons next to Apply Changes / Graceful Restart.

-Aborting for a broken connection can be turned off by using the request-level noabort environment variable.
-This can be done in a rewrite rule or using the SetEnv/SetEnvIf directives. noabort is a LiteSpeed-specific environment variable, so all the following rules should be placed inside of <IfModule Litespeed></IfModule> tags.
+is a LiteSpeed-specific environment variable, so all the following rules should be placed inside of <IfModule Litespeed></IfModule>

-The [E=noabort:1] flag can be added to any rewrite rule.
+flag can be added to any rewrite rule.
 The rewrite rule can be in an Apache .htaccess file or vhost-level configuration file.
 The rewrite flag should usually be used for a single account only.
-If you need to do a server-level configuration that will apply to all accounts (though perhaps only for certain scripts), you should use the SetEnvIf directive.
+If you need to do a server-level configuration that will apply to all accounts (though perhaps only for certain scripts), you should use the SetEnvIf

-Rewrite Rule
+Rewrite Rule¶

-To enable noabort for all PHP files via RewriteRules add the following to your .htaccess file:
+for all PHP files via RewriteRules add the following to your .htaccess file:

 RewriteEngine On